elastic/elasticsearch-rs/CONTRIBUTING.md

 wish to make.
 If there isn't, it's best to open a new issue first to discuss it, to save you time in future and help us further ascertain the crux of the issue.
 If an issue already exists, please add to the discussion there.

-Once an issue has been discussed and agreement that it should be acted upon, if you wish to work on a PR to address it, please assign the issue to yourself, so that others know that it is being worked on.
+Once an issue has been discussed and agreement reached that it should be acted upon, if you wish to work on a PR to address it, please assign the issue to yourself, so that others know that you're working on it.

 ## Sign the Contributor License Agreement